bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Updated Script." />
 </p>

-So down here, I'm going to make a new function, function swapImage.
+So down here, I&apos;m going to make a new function, function swapImage.
 And then that function is going to contain all of this stuff in here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 578. function swapimage added to script (320) ~~~~~~~~~~~~~~~~~~~~~~~-->